Everything that changes in France from January 2017

 Young people aged 16 to 25 years old who are in a precarious situation in terms of work will from next year be able to access the “youth guarantee”(garantie jeunes).

-This guarantee works out at a financial benefit of €460 a month for a year as well and they will also receive specialist help to access training or the jobs market.
+This guarantee works out at a financial benefit of €460 a month for a year and they will also receive specialist help to access training or the jobs market.

 No need for a divorce judge